paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 #### Amendments
 2024—Pub.
 L. 118–63, § 1215(c)(1), substituted “to passengers involved in rail passenger accidents and families of such passengers” for “to families of passengers involved in rail passenger accidents” in section catchline.

 Subsec. (a).
 Pub.
-L. 118–63, § 1215(c)(2), substituted “Board shall” for “National Transportation Safety Board shall” in introcuctory provisions.
+L. 118–63, § 1215(c)(2), substituted “Board shall” for “National Transportation Safety Board shall” in introductory provisions.

 Subsec. (a)(2).
 Pub.
 L. 118–63, § 1215(c)(3), substituted “emotional care, psychological care, and family support services” for “emotional care and support” and “passengers involved in the accident and the families of such passengers” for “the families of passengers involved in the accident”.